Dignity for All Students (DASA)

 Q: What physical spaces are covered by the Dignity Act?

-A: The Dignity Act applies to behavior on school property (including athletic fields, playgrounds, and parking lots), in school buildings, on a school bus/vehicle, as well as at school-sponsored events or activities.
+A: The Dignity Act applies to behavior on school property (including athletic fields, playgrounds, and parking lots), in school buildings, on school buses/vehicles, as well as at school-sponsored events or activities.

 Q: How does the Dignity Act relate to the school’s Code of Conduct?